By2225/Health-Tap/README.md

 # Health-Tap
-Created by Brian Yang and Hussein Fardous
+Created by Brian Yang, Anmolpreet Kandola, and Hussein Fardous

 # Our Health hack for 2018 DivHacks Hackathon